On a construction of some homology $d$-manifolds: Preliminaries

-Suspension of a surface or in general a simplicial complex is an well known operation where two new vertices took part.
-There is another operation defined first in \cite{BagchiDatta98}, called one-vertex suspension where we take one extra vertex instead of two and call it an one-vertex suspension of the given complex. \begin{definition} { \em Let $\D$ be a pure $(d-1)$-dimensional simplicial complex and $v$ be a vertex in $\D$.
-First remove the vertex $v$ and all its incident faces and take two new vertices $x$ and $y$.
-Consider the pure $d$-dimensional simplicial complex $\sum_v\D$ whose maximal simplices are given by $xy\star\s,x\star\t,y\star\t$ where $\s$ is a $(d-1)$ simplex in $\D$ not containing $v$ and $\t$ is a $(d-2)$-simplex in $\lk v$.
-The simplicial complex $\sum_v\D$ is called an \textbf{one-vertex suspension} of $\D$ at $v$ by the new vertices $x$ and $y$. } \end{definition}
+The suspension of a surface, or more generally, a simplicial complex, is a well-known operation that involves the introduction of two new vertices.
+Another operation, first introduced in \cite{BagchiDatta}, is referred to as the one-vertex suspension, where only one additional vertex is added instead of two. \begin{definition} { \rm Let $\D$ be a normal $(d-1)$-pseudomanifold and $v$ be a vertex in $\D$.
+Consider the normal $d$-pseudomanifold $\sum_{v,u}\D:=(v\star\{\tau\in\D : v\nleq\tau\})\cup(u\star\D)$, where $u$ is a new vertex.
+The complex $\sum_{v,u}\D$ is called the \textit{one-vertex suspension} of $\D$ \wrt the vertex $v$.} \end{definition}